Pulkit-Khandelwal/purple-mri/docs/source/index.rst

 Scientific Context
 ------------------
-We have applied our tools across a spectrum of high-resolution multi-modal ex vivo MRI spanning from neurodegenerative (Alzheimer’s disease and related dementias) and developmental (Sudden Infant Death Syndrome).
-Our toolkit purple-mri has enabled systematic analysis of high-resolution postmortem MRI linking pathology to in vivo MRI via ex vivo MRI to allow discovery of region-specific morphometry–pathology signatures that can inform the development of disease-specific in vivo biomarkers.
+We have applied our tools across a spectrum of ultra-high-resolution multi-modal ex vivo MRI spanning from developmental disorders (Sudden Infant Death Syndrome) in infants to neurodegenerative diseases (Alzheimer’s disease and related dementias) in adults.
+Our toolkit purple-mri has enabled systematic analysis of ultra-high-resolution postmortem MRI linking pathology to in vivo MRI via ex vivo MRI to allow discovery of region-specific morphometry–pathology signatures that can inform the development of disease-specific in vivo biomarkers.

 .. toctree::
    :maxdepth: 1